dmilith/TheSS/README.md

      \
       \_____________ will:
                      - do ssh connection to $USER@myapp.mydomain.com host
-                     - if "svd" remote in current git repository doesn't exists, will be created both on local and remote hosts
+                     - if "svd" remote in current git repository does not exists, will be created both on local and remote hosts
                      - current branch of git repository (from current directory) will be pushed to "svd" remote